 Did you know Israeli breakfast is all about salad?
 If you think this is weird, just sit down at a local café and look at what locals are having for breakfast.
 I bet you’ll want to order the same, because it looks tasty, filling and healthy.

-Granted, this may not be an every day thing, but a proper Israeli breakfast with a fresh pressed juice, eggs (preferably shakshuka – of which I’ll talk in a bit), a mixed salad (can be anything, but locals love cucumber and tomatoes), tahini, olives, various white cheeses and pita bread is a great way to start your day.
+A proper Israeli breakfast with a fresh pressed juice, eggs (preferably shakshuka), a mixed salad (can be anything, but locals love cucumber and tomatoes), tahini, olives, various white cheeses and pita bread is a great way to start your day.

 Since breakfast is a serious thing in Israel, breakfast places are found all over the country.
-If you happen to be in Tel Aviv, make sure to go to Café Sheleg, a small quaint café on Ge’ula street.
-And if you want breakfast all day, go to Benedict, which is open 24 hours.
+In Tel Aviv, go to Café Sheleg, a small quaint café on Ge’ula street.
+For breakfast all day, go to Benedict, open 24 hours.
 There are various locations in Tel Aviv, Herzliya and even in Kfar Saba.
 In Jerusalem, Kalo is the perfect breakfast spot.

 Open up to the other cultures and cuisines